 How to connect with people

-It's a powerful tool that can help engage people and change behaviour.
+It's a powerful tool that can help engage people, change behaviour and connect people in your community.
 There are some underlying principles to communication that help to engage people regardless of the audience or subject matter.

 Telling stories, adding a bit of humour and making the message accessible to all really pulls people in.
 If you're looking for a way to connect with people, try applying a few of these ideas to what you're doing to boost engagement: